mongodb/mongo-c-driver/src/libmongoc/doc/index.rst

 It depends on :doc:`libbson <bson:index>` to generate and parse BSON documents, the native data format of MongoDB.

-This site documents API.
-For tutorials, guides, and explainers, see `MongoDB with C <https://www.mongodb.com/docs/languages/c/>`_.

 .. toctree::
    :maxdepth: 2